What is Arts of Life?

 Any individual interested in becoming an artist at Arts of Life is invited to tour the studio and then participate in a two to three day trial period to see if the program is a good fit for them.
 No prior art experience is necessary to join, but a strong desire to develop a creative practice is required.

 In support of their strong commitment to equity, artists receive a monthly stipend regardless of sales.
 Annually, at their anniversary, artists sales are reviewed and to ensure artists receive 60% of those revenues.

 How do I exhibit at your gallery?

-An open submission process takes place for our annual Square Foot Show at the Circle Contemporary-North Shore.
+An open submission process takes place for our annual juried show at the Circle Contemporary – North Shore Gallery (Glenview).
 All remaining shows at our two galleries are managed and curated by our curatorial committees and are not open for art solicitation.